solomonbaez/acantha/README.md

-# Hyacinth Newsletter Service
+# Acantha

-Hyacinth is a full-stack, cloud-native, enterprise-level newsletter service built in Rust, integrating containerized deployment via Docker with PostgreSQL as a database and Redis for caching and session support.
+Acantha is a full-stack, cloud-native, enterprise-level newsletter service built in Rust, integrating containerized deployment via Docker with PostgreSQL as a database and Redis for caching and session support.
 The service is designed to be secure, scalable, and highly customizable.

 ## Table of Contents